Stein: So let me hypothesize. The Nazis developed the atomic bomb before the United States did, and they were more than happy to use it.

 - In another scenario, this is however subverted when Halifax signs a peace deal with Hitler in 1940.
 The Nazis still launch Operation Barbarossa, but the strategy used is less favorable and the Soviets were expecting them in the absence of a western front.
 The war lasts much longer, but by 1947 the USSR steamrolls all of Nazi-controlled Europe right up to the English channel and installs communist puppet regimes.

 - Stephen King's novel The Long Walk is a very subtle example.
 While it's entirely set in an Oppressive States of America, references made by various characters indicate that Nazi Germany won the war in Europe, attacked the U.S. East Coast, then ended up in a stalemate when both sides developed nuclear weapons.
-The subsequent economic downturn led the United States to adopt a totalitarian government as well.
+The subsequent economic downturn due to much of the old world now being dominated by fascist governments drove the United States to adopt a totalitarian government as well.

 - Spike TV ran a one-shot special, entitled "Alternate History", covering what would've happened if Hitler won World War II.
 It wound up being a spectacular example of Artistic License History when covering how we get to that point.
 Some examples: